Application Dates

 Marionette Construction with Kurt Hunter

-Emerging Artist Strand with Nehprii Amenii and Richard Termine
+Emerging Artist Strand with Richard Termine & Marsian De Lellis

 The Emerging Artist strand identifies participants who are at a critical juncture in their careers as puppet artists; who are at a place in their lives where working intensely on a particular project or aspect of their work could lead to important breakthroughs.
 Those artists may apply to the program, describing in detail what their work during the Conference is likely to be and how they will work with mentors in writing and directing, as well as other artists from the Conference staff as needed, to achieve their project goals.
 Emerging Artists are given the option of showing the results of their work during the public performances that conclude the Conference.
 Please note that only alumni of the National Puppetry Conference are eligible to apply.